Selznick International Pictures: Film library

 David O. Selznick retained ownership of The Garden of Allah, The Prisoner of Zenda, The Adventures of Tom Sawyer, Intermezzo, and Rebecca after the liquidation of Selznick International Pictures.
-Selznick died in 1965, and the following year, his estate sold the rights to 26 of his features to American Broadcasting Companies, Inc., which owns most of them today (via Walt Disney Studios Motion Pictures; ABC was acquired by Disney in 1996).
+Selznick died in 1965; the following year, his estate sold the rights to 26 of his features to American Broadcasting Companies, Inc., which owns most of them today (via Walt Disney Studios Motion Pictures; ABC was acquired by Disney in 1996).
 The notable exception is Gone with the Wind, which Jock Whitney and his sister sold to MGM in 1944.
 Turner Entertainment Co., which purchased the pre-May 1986 MGM library in 1986, now owns the film with distribution currently held by Warner Bros.
 The films A Star Is Born, Little Lord Fauntleroy, Nothing Sacred, and Made for Each Other are now in the public domain in the United States, with original film negatives to the latter three films owned by Disney and the former's owned by Warner Bros.

 Papers and other artefacts of the studio are now part of the David O. Selznick Collection in the Harry Ransom Humanities Research Center at the University of Texas, Austin.